Russia approves world's first coronavirus vaccine, Putin announces | DW | 11.08.2020

 "One of my daughters got vaccinated, so in this sense, she took part in the testing," Putin said.

-After the first vaccine shot, his daughter experienced a slight fever, 38 degrees Celsius.
+After the first vaccine shot, his daughter experienced a slight fever, 38 degrees Celsius (100.4°F).
 Her temperature came down to just slightly above normal the next day.

 "After the second shot, she had a slight fever again, and then everything was fine.
 She is feeling well and has a high antibody count," Putin said.